 LeT's frontal outfit Falah-e-Insaniyat Foundation still active in cyber world: Union minister

-Reddy was addressing a gathering on the second day of the 'No Money for Terror' conference in Melbourne in Australia.
-The Union minister of state for home, at a round table discussion on 'Emerging Technologies and Terrorism Financing Risk', reminded the gathering of the cyber activities of the Falah-e-Insaniyat Foundation, stating that "despite being designated, it is active in the cyber world".
+Reddy was addressing a gathering on the second day of the 'No Money for Terror' conference in Melbourne.
+The minister, at a round table discussion on 'Emerging Technologies and Terrorism Financing Risk', reminded the gathering of the cyber activities of the Falah-e-Insaniyat Foundation, stating that "despite being designated, it is active in the cyber world".

 Falah-e-Insaniyat Foundation founder Hafiz Saeed is also the chief of the Lashkar-e-Taiba.
-Presenting India's third intervention on the usage of NPOs in radicalisation and terror financing, Reddy said India's experience testifies the fact that terror organisations in some countries are misusing NPOs to propagate fundamentalism, radicalisation and also to move funds to further the interests of terrorist organisations.

-"Some NPOs are being misused for fund raising at the international level and moving the funds internationally, in the garb of donations and charities," he said.
-Stressing on the need to focus on countering radicalisation, the minister pointed out the strict action taken against the Islamic Research Foundation (IRF), a Mumbai based so-called charity organisation founded by terror accused Zakir Naik.

-The IRF has been declared a banned organisation by the government for its alleged involvement in propagating terror agenda.
-Reddy explained to the gathering that "IRF collected millions of rupees through charities and donations worldwide and used the funds to spread radical thoughts".
+Reddy also highlighted the use of cryptocurrency in terror financing.

 While presenting India's views on issues related to terror financing, he assured delegates that the government of India is fully committed to implement financial action task force standards and establish effective anti-money laundering and countering financing of terrorism regimes to dismantle and disrupt terror-financing networks.
 Stressing the use of blockchain-based crypto currencies in the Indian context, the minister explained that "virtual assets, especially crypto currencies offer certain unique advantages to criminals because of their pseudonymous nature, encryption, global reach and low-cost".